 This easy-to-use juicer has a heavy-duty 850-watt motor that extracts eight ounces of juice in only five seconds.
 It is so powerful that pineapple can be juiced in large chunks with the rind on.

 The Breville Juice Fountain Plus has two speeds for custom juicing.
 The lower 6,500-RPM speed works for leafy vegetables and soft fruit, while the higher 12,000-RPM speed is great for denser fruits and more robust veggies.
-The titanium-reinforced disc and Italian-made micro-mesh filter basket are made out of stainless steel and are designed for optimum juice and nutrient extraction.
+The titanium-reinforced disc and Italian-made micro-mesh filter basket are made out of stainless steel and are designed for optimum juice extraction.
 When it comes to storing, the cord neatly wraps around the base.

 Best for Citrus: Smeg Citrus Juicer